dstackai/llm-weaver/README.md

 # LLM Weaver

-This Streamlit app helps fine-tune and deploy LLMs using your cloud (AWS, GCP, Azure, Lambda Cloud, TensorDock, etc.) via user interface and access them for inference.
+This Streamlit app helps fine-tune and deploy LLMs using your cloud (AWS, GCP, Azure, Lambda Cloud, TensorDock, Vast.ai, etc.) via user interface and access them for inference.

 ![](images/dstack-llm-weaver-fine-tuning.png)

 To run workloads in the cloud, the app uses [`dstack`](https://github.com/dstackai/dstack).
-For inference, workloads use [`text-generation-inference`](https://github.com/huggingface/text-generation-inference).

 ## Get started